-- (a) They have fulfilled the criteria under the definition of an Independent Director as stated in the Main Market Listing Requirements of Bursa Securities, and thus, they would be able to provide independent judgement, objectivity and check and balance to the Board. - (b) They perform their duties and responsibilities diligently and in the best interest of the Company without being subject to influence of the management. - (c) They, having been with the Company for more than 9 years, are familiar with the Group's business operations and have devoted sufficient time and attention to their professional obligations and attended the Board and Committee meetings for an informed and balanced decision making.
+(a) They have fulfilled the criteria under the definition of an Independent Director as stated in the Main Market Listing Requirements of Bursa Securities, and thus, they would be able to provide independent judgement, objectivity and check and balance to the Board.

+- (b) They perform their duties and responsibilities diligently and in the best interest of the Company without being subject to influence of the management. - (c) Their in-depth knowledge of the Group's businesses and their extensive knowledge, commitment and expertise continue to provide invaluable contribution to the Board. - (d) They, having been with the Company for more than 9 years, are familiar with the Group's business operations and have devoted sufficient time and attention to their professional obligations and attended the Board and Committee meetings for an informed and balanced decision making. - (e) They are independent as they have shown great integrity and have not entered into any related party transaction with the Group. - (f) They are currently not sitting on the board of any other public and/or private companies having the same nature of business as that of the Group.